 Can you visit Bohemian Grove?

-No — the Grove is private property and the encampment is members-only.
-Uninvited visitors have been escorted off and, in some cases, arrested.
+No. The Grove is private property and the encampment is members-only.
+Uninvited visitors have been escorted off and in some cases arrested for trespassing.
 The Bohemian Grove Action Network organizes annual protests in Monte Rio during the July encampment.